tksh164/hci-lab/docs/tutorial-deploy-azloc-with-config-app.md

-# Tutorial: Deploy Azure Local with Azure Local Lab
+# Tutorial: Deploy Azure Local with Configurator App using Azure Local Lab

 > **Note:** This tutorial is based on Azure Local 2605.